January 25, 2021

 - City of Beverly Hills Face Covering Mandate – Face coverings must be worn any time you are out in Beverly Hills including while working in essential businesses (updated May 5, 2020)

-- City of Beverly Hills Updated Order on Commercial and Residential Tenant Evictions – Additional protections for commercial and residential tenants during COVID-19 (updated June 19, 2020)
+- City of Beverly Hills Updated Order on Commercial and Residential Tenant Evictions/Third Party Delivery Service Commission – Additional protections for commercial and residential tenants during COVID-19 and Third Party Delivery Service Commission (updated September 1, 2020)

 The COVID-19 Business Recovery Assistance Task Force is comprised of local business leaders to plan for the recovery and develop strategies for success for our business community as Beverly Hills prepares to re-open following the COVID-19 pandemic.